andyantunes/helper-commands/README.md

 and select the Model which you use to generate the Observer.

-## The Observer
+## Observer

-The observer is generated with the following methods
+The observer class is generated with the following methods

 ```php
 public function created(MyModel $myModel): void